Parliament Hill School: Comprehensive

 It became a comprehensive in 1957.

 In 1999, Parliament Hill School become one of the first schools to introduce a cashless catering system, which they did an attempt to prevent dinner money being stolen by bullies.

 In November 2019, staff and students at the school underwent screenings for tuberculosis after five cases were found among the students.

 In March 2021, students at the school held a protest after the school held a “shamefully insensitive and inadequate” presentation about sexual assault which promoted the NotAllMen hashtag and advised students to wear modest clothing to prevent being raped.

 Location and facilities

 The school is located on the edge of Hampstead Heath and comprises a combination of both modern and traditional buildings.

 In January 2014, the school unveiled plans for a £19 million redevelopment of the school, encompassing the construction of two new buildings to replace a number of the older ones.
 The new buildings are designed to be environmentally friendly, incorporating a number of features to reduce carbon emissions.
-The new development will include a new sixth form centre for students at the LaSWAP Sixth Form.
+The new development includes a new sixth form centre for students at the LaSWAP Sixth Form.